soumyarooproy/graphs-galore/README.md

 If this graph was indicated as undirected, the following shortest path should be expected:
 4, 7, 9, 6, 8, 5,

+If a path from source to destination does not exist, output.txt is not created or overwritten.